mattermost/docs/source/administration/config-settings.rst

 The default location of ``config.json`` is in the ``mattermost/config`` directory.
 Mattermost must have write permissions to ``config.json``, otherwise changes made in the System Console will have no effect.

-On new installations starting in version 5.14, the default.json file used to create the initial config.json has been removed from the binary and replaced it with a build step that generates a fresh config.json.
+On new installations starting in version 5.14, the default.json file used to create the initial ``config.json`` has been removed from the binary and replaced with a build step that generates a fresh ``config.json``.
 This is to ensure the initial configuration file has all the correct defaults provided in the server code.

 **Environment Variables**
 Starting in Mattermost version 3.8, you can use environment variables to manage the configuration.
 Environment variables override settings in ``config.json``.
 If a change to a setting in ``config.json`` requires a restart for it to take effect, then changes to the corresponding environment variable also require a server restart.